flutter/website/src/content/get-started/fwe/user-input.md

 {% render docs/code-and-image.md,
 image:"fwe/user-input/DatePicker.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a DatePicker that is displayed when the \"Pick a date\" button is clicked."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A GIF of a pointer clicking a button that says \"Pick a date\", then shows a date picker.
+The date Friday, August 30 is selected and the \"OK\" button is clicked." code:"
 ```dart
 DateTime? selectedDate;